JesseBonanno/IndeterminateBeam/docs/theory.rst

 The units used throughout the python package are the base SI Units.
 The following units are adopted in their respective sections of the application.

-   * The default units for length, force and bending moment (torque) are in N and mm (mm, N, N·mm)
+   * The default units for length, force and bending moment (torque) are in N and m (m, N, N·m)
-   * The default units for beam properties (E, I, A) are in N and mm (N/mm2, mm4, mm2)
+   * The default units for beam properties (E, I, A) are in N and m (N/m2, m4, m2)
-   * The default unit for spring supports is N/mm
+   * The default unit for spring stiffness and distributed loads is N/m

+Units can be updated on a beam by using the update_units() method.
+Adopting this method effects the way input units are considered in calculations and presents graphs dynamically based on the units that have been specified

+For example, if units for 'force' are changed to 'kN' then PointLoad object forces would be interpretted to have a force value in kN.
+The y-axis for shear force and normal force diagrams would also be in kN and reaction force and point load forces would also be presented in kN.
+This change would not however effect the presentation of moments which would still appear in N.m.